Huawei debuts latest advanced chipset for smartphone

 Huawei, the world’s No. 2 smartphone maker, plans to hold a global launch for the phone in Munich, Germany, on Sept.
 19.

 But with the U.S.-China trade war raging, it’s unclear whether the device can use the Android operating system.
-Sanctions bar U.S. companies from selling technology to Huawei without government approval.
+Sanctions bar U.S. companies from selling technology to Huawei without government approval, though there are 90-day exemptions for a narrow list of products and services.

+Yu revealed little about the Mate 30 as he showcased the company’s other products.
+He touted the new chip’s lower energy use and superfast 5G download speed.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.